DCS-training/IntroCausalInference/README.md

 # A Gentle Introduction to Causal Inference
 This is a repository for the "Gentle Introduction to Causal Inference" course provided by Chris Oldnall for the CDCS.
-Within the repository there are 4 files: 'Presentation.pdf' - these are slides for the presentation and Q&A, 'palmer_pengiuns' - this is the data set we will use in the practical session, 'R_Tutorial' and 'Python_Tutorial' - these are the tutorial files that we will work on in Noteable, the content is identical across both.
+You will find resources for Week 1/2 of the sessions in the Week 1 folder (with the Week 2 resources to be released before the second session).
+The first session will focus on foundational concepts of causal inference, whilst the second session will delve into more advanced concepts and estimation techniques.

-## Schedule
+Within each week's folder there are 4 files: 'Presentation.pdf' - these are slides for the presentation and Q&A, 'R_Tutorial' and 'Python_Tutorial' - these are the tutorial files that we will work on in Noteable, the content is identical across both and then finally a data file (specific per week).

-Wednesday 6th March 2024
+## Schedule per session

 - 14:00 -- 14:10 Introduction and Motivations
 - 14:10 -- 14:50 Presentation and Q&A
 - 14:50 -- 15:00 10-minute Break